Day Theming: How to Give Every Day a Single Focus

 Step 5: Run a one-week trial

-Don’t commit to a permanent schedule on day one.
+Do not commit day theming for productivity to a permanent schedule on day one.
 Run your themed week and track three things: how many times you broke theme, how much deep work you completed, and how stressed you felt compared to the previous week.
-Adjust after the trial — you’ll probably need to swap a day or merge a category, and that’s normal.
+Adjust after the trial.
+You will probably need to swap a day or merge a category, and that is normal.

 The Theme Integrity Protocol

-The biggest threat to day theming isn’t poor planning.
-It’s the urgent off-theme request that shows up at 10 a.m. and demands attention right now.
-A client fires off an emergency email on your content creation day.
-A team member needs a decision on a budget question during your product day.
+The biggest threat to day theming is not poor planning.
+It is the urgent off-theme request that shows up at 10 a.m. and demands attention right now.
+Picture two of them: a client fires off an emergency email on your content creation day, and a team member needs a budget decision during your product day.

 The Theme Integrity Protocol